 Adding The Hairpin Legs

-When attaching the legs to your DIY hairpin leg desk/table be sure to space them out evenly.
-Because I used a door I chose to bring the legs in somewhat to allow even weight distribution.
-This solid wood door is very heavy and I didn’t want it to bow in the middle.
-If you look closely in the picture, you can see where I had used this door as a desk a few years ago.
-My leg placement was not good and it did bow in the middle.
+When attaching the legs to your DIY hairpin leg desk/table, be sure to space them out evenly.
+Because I used a door, I chose to bring the legs somewhat to allow even weight distribution.
+This solid wood door is cumbersome, and I didn’t want it to bow in the middle.
+If you look closely at the picture, you can see where I had used this door as a desk a few years ago.
+My leg placement was not good, and it did bow in the middle.
 There ya go!
-Don’t do what I did.
+Please don’t do what I did.
 Learn from my mistakes.

 Pre-drill Holes Before Attaching The Hairpin Legs

 The set of hairpin legs comes with 4 screws per leg.
 Use them all!
-I plan on adding a glass top on my DIY desk and this will ensure that the legs will hold up the weight and create a secure base.
+I plan to add a glass top on my DIY desk, and hairpin legs will ensure that the base is secure.
 Who wants a wobbly desk???
 Not me!

 Add Your Personal Touches To Your DIY Hairpin Desk

 Here’s the fun part… paint it, refinish the wood… whatever your style is!
-I chose to paint because I wanted a clean fresh look for my room.
+I chose to paint because I wanted a clean, fresh look for my room.
 Here’s what I love about this DIY hairpin leg desk project.
 It can also be used as a table!
-So, when (and I will) get tired of it, I’ll just move it to my dining room.
-For now, it will live in my guest room as a second office space.
-A great addition to this room for when family or guests come to stay.
+So, when (and I will) get tired of it, I’ll move it to my dining room.
+For now, it will live in my guest room as a second office space—a great addition to this room for when family or guests come to stay.

 I’d love to hear what you think about this project.
 Please, don’t be a stranger.
-When you leave a comment it only helps my blog grow and I love connecting with you.
+It only helps my blog grow when you leave a comment, and I love connecting with DIYers like myself.